Energy Dependence of Flavor Instabilities Stemming from Crossings in the Neutrino Flavor Lepton Number Angular Distribution: Flavor instability for non-vanishing vacuum mixing

-The dependence of the equation above on the difference EPN-XPN is canceled out if $\bar\rho^0_{xx}+\rho^0_{xx} = \bar\rho^0_{ee}+\rho^0_{ee}$.
+\end{widetext} The dependence of the equation above on the difference EPN-XPN is canceled out if $\bar\rho^0_{xx}+\rho^0_{xx} = \bar\rho^0_{ee}+\rho^0_{ee}$.
 In this case, there is no first-order correction to the stability equations (i.e., $a_1=0$ in Eq.~\ref{eq:kappa_Taylor_w_0}).

-In a neutrino gas with $\omega \neq 0$, a linear dependence on $\omega$ appears, as one can see in the top panels of Fig.~\ref{fig:Kappa_x_omega} for cases U1 and U2.
-Although $a_1$ in Eq.~\ref{eq:kappa_Taylor_w_0} has a non-trivial dependence on the angular distribution, one can see that the inclusion of $\nu_x$ leads to a larger $a_1$.
+In a neutrino gas with $\omega \neq 0$, a linear dependence on $\omega$ appears, as one can see in the top panels of Fig.~\ref{fig:Kappa_x_omega} for cases U1 and U2~\footnote{Although $a_1$ in Eq.~\ref{eq:kappa_Taylor_w_0} has a non-trivial dependence on the angular distribution, one can see that the inclusion of $\nu_x$ leads to a larger $a_1$.
 We have checked that, more generally, $a_1$ is positive if $\sigma_{\nu_x}$ is below a critical value and negative otherwise, where the critical value depends on the angular distribution of the EPN.
-However, for $\sigma_{\nu_e}>\sigma_{\bar\nu_e}>\sigma_{\nu_x}$, as expected in the case of core-collapse supernovae, $a_1$ is positive.
+However, for $\sigma_{\nu_e}>\sigma_{\bar\nu_e}>\sigma_{\nu_x}$, as expected in the case of core-collapse supernovae, $a_1$ is positive.}.

-The growth rate obtained for $\omega \neq 0$ is of the same order as the one obtained for $\omega=0$.
-Yet, for the neutrino configurations that are stable in the limit $\omega \rightarrow 0$, flavor instabilities develop for $\omega \neq 0$, as discussed in the next section.
+The growth rate obtained for $\omega \neq 0$ is of the same order as the one for $\omega=0$.
+Importantly, for the neutrino configurations that are stable in the limit $\omega \rightarrow 0$, flavor instabilities develop for $\omega \neq 0$, as discussed in the next section.

-The dependence on the FPN was pointed out in the context of slow flavor conversion.
+Note that the dependence on the FPN was pointed out in the context of slow flavor conversion.
 Reference~\cite{Raffelt:2007yz} explicitly demonstrated that the flavor evolution depends on the coupling between the lepton number density ($D_{v} = \rho_{v} - \bar\rho_{v}$) and the particle density ($S_{v} = \rho_{v} + \bar\rho_{v}$) because of the vacuum term in the Hamiltonian.
 On the other hand, the fast flavor conversion dynamics is driven by the energy-integrated lepton number ($D_{\vec{p}}$)~\cite{Padilla-Gay:2021haz}.
-The fact that we consider $\omega \neq 0$ couples the evolution of $D_{\vec{p}}$ and $S_{\vec{p}}$, similarly to what found in Ref.~\cite{Raffelt:2007yz}.
+The fact that we consider $\omega \neq 0$ couples the evolution of $D_{\vec{p}}$ and $S_{\vec{p}}$, similarly to what was found in Ref.~\cite{Raffelt:2007yz}.